 This will check whether all protection related software is installed on all devices.
 "Protection related" means it doesn't check whether the encryption management software is installed.
 This is because it is often not licensed for all devices. e.g. at a customer all 1,000 desktop and laptops have the protection software installed, but only 200 laptops have the encryption management software licensed and installed.
 We clearly don't want to warn that 800 computers don't have the encryption management software installed on them if they aren't licensed for it.

-Historically protection licensing was more complex, but there only are only 2 states accounts can now be in, depending on whether MTR is licensed or not.
+Historically protection licensing and installing was more complex, but there are only 2 states accounts can now be in, depending on whether MTR is licensed or not.
 All devices should have the "endpoint" and "intercept" components installed, and so there will be a warning if either or both are missing.
 Note: there are some operating system specific compatibility limitations; we won't warn of issues where software can't be installed, e.g. a Linux server unable to run the Intercept component.
 The intention is to only warn where there is an action to take!
 Accounts that are licensed for MTR have an additional software component to install, this will (only) be checked for when licensed.

 As an example:

 The software checks will be split into separate computer and server assessments to allow for customers who have only licensed protection for one or other, or where RBAC (role based admin control) is in use, for example a given admin is only able to see computer information, but not server.

 An example of the check in the first release is below:

 Clicking on "1 of 9 endpoints" will link the admin directly to the computer list view, pre filtered for "Computers without all protection".
 The admin would only see 1 device (out of the 9 total computers in their account) which would be missing some/all protection software (e.g. if it only had the encryption software on, no protection software).

 The device list view has the "Manage "Endpoint Software" button to easily add missing software to relevant devices and resolve the issue.